 Overview of compost toilet types and applications: Dry Toilet Info

+Download our open-source compost toilet designs for emergency situations.
 The Temporary Design allows for quick construction to protect the local environment and provide people with access to private, safe and clean facilities in an emergency situation.
 The Permanent Design is more labour and materials intensive to build, but is better suited to longer term use.
 These designs provide a quick summary of just two of the many different dry sanitation options that are available online.
-There is a list of resources below which provides essential background reading before deciding on which option to select in your particular area and circumstances.
+There is a list of links below which provides essential background reading before deciding on which option to select in your particular area and circumstances.
+The designs are available in English and French.
+FH Wetland Systems is grateful to translators Paul Lenoir and Carole Lesimple and to Rossion Inc. Print at A4 size.

-Follow these links for valuable background information:
+Follow these external links for valuable background information:

 - A Community Guide to Environmental Health.
 Chapter 7 of this resource provides a through overview on Building Toilets for emergency situations.

-- Ecological Sanitation Research website is an invaluable resource for dry toilet systems, with Ecological Sanitation a good concise document if you want to learn more about this subject before building.
+- Ecological Sanitation Research website is an invaluable resource for dry toilet systems, with Ecological Sanitation being a good concise document if you want to learn more about this subject before building.

 - Toilets that Make Compost is another EcoSanRes document.
 This shows further advice on many aspects of building and maintaining your own system.
 Available in English and French.